LIS

 4. Failure to provide required or appropriate training resulting in incompetence or negligence, as those terms are generally understood in the profession, by a temporary permit holder under the licensee's sponsorship.

 6. The licensee, temporary permit holder, or applicant has been convicted or found guilty of any crime directly related to the practice of fitting or dealing in hearing aids, regardless of the manner of adjudication, in any jurisdiction of the United States.
-Except for misdemeanor marijuana convictions and misdemeanor convictions that occurred five or more years prior to the date of application, with no subsequent convictions, all criminal convictions shall be considered as part of the totality of the circumstances of each applicant.
-Review of prior convictions shall be subject to the requirements of § 54.1-204 of the Code of Virginia.
-Any pleas of nolo contendere shall be considered a conviction for the purpose of this subdivision.
-The record of a conviction authenticated in such form as to be admissible in evidence of the law of the jurisdiction where convicted shall be admissible as prima facie evidence of such conviction or guilt.
+Except for misdemeanor marijuana convictions and misdemeanor convictions involving sexual offense or physical injury that occurred three or more years prior to the date of application, with no subsequent convictions, and all felony convictions involving sexual offense, physical injury, or drug distribution that occurred 10 or more years prior to the date of application with no subsequent convictions, all criminal convictions will be considered as part of the totality of the circumstances of each applicant.
+Review of prior convictions will be subject to the requirements of § 54.1-204 of the Code of Virginia.
+Any pleas of nolo contendere will be considered a conviction for the purpose of this subdivision.
+The record of a conviction authenticated in such form as to be admissible in evidence of the law of the jurisdiction where convicted will be admissible as prima facie evidence of such conviction or guilt.

 Statutory Authority